BB2ME #10 – How I choose to honor the fallen

 What about you?

 How are you honoring the fallen this year?
-Now that you have been to the cemetery in Normandy the final scene in Saving Private Ryan will make even more sense to you.
+Now that you have been to the cemetery in Normandy, the final scene in Saving Private Ryan will make even more sense to you.
 Watch the clip below.
-I actually cry every time I watch it.
+I cry every time I watch it.
 It makes me feel thankful for the sacrifice of those who paid the ultimate price – which is what Memorial Day is all about.
 RLTW!

 Never forget to honor the fallen.
 Their sacrifice led to your freedom